Have you ever been in a situation where the business is in danger of missing its targets?

 5. Focus on the people who deliver.

-We’ve often seen the situation where a few sales or pre-sales people are really successful with a product whilst others seem to struggle or are disinterested.
+We’ve often seen a situation where a few sales or pre-sales people are really successful with a product whilst others seem to struggle or are disinterested.
 These champions of your product are like gold-dust and you need to leverage their skills and enthusiasm.
 One way is to pass all qualified opportunities to your product champions to increase the chances of closing a sale quickly.

 6. Give sales teams something new to talk about.